laravel-enso/data-import/README.md

 ### Features

+- allows the import of **big** files with the number of rows only limited by the xlsx file format, by splitting the data in chunks and handling them on multiple queues
-- uses JSON templates to import `xlsx` files into the application, with minimum custom logic
+- uses JSON templates to configure `xlsx` file imports into the application, with minimum custom logic
 - import types are defined in the package configuration
 - each import type can be validated against required columns, sheets, data types and more
 - the Laravel validation is utilized for maximum reuse of existing mechanisms while custom validators can be added when necessary
 - an example import type is included by default in the package
 - uses [Spout](https://github.com/box/spout) for reading the `xlsx` file
-- allows the import of big files with the number of rows only limited by the xlsx file format, by splitting the data in chunks and handling them on multiple queues
-- uses Laravel's queueing system and its autobalancing features for efficient asynchronous, paralel processing
+- uses Laravel's queueing system and its auto-balancing features for efficient asynchronous, parallel processing
 - blocking file structure validation
 - non blocking file contents validation
 - content import issues are made available in the rejected rows summary, a downloadable `xlsx` file with the same structure as the import file, with an extra column (on each sheet) that will describe all the validation errors for each row
 - features real time import progress reporting in the UI
 - `before` and `after` hooks which are available during the importing process
+- comes with an utility ExcelSeeder class, that can be used to seed your tables using data from excel files

 ### Configuration & Usage